By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 < X-Cache: Hit from cloudfront

-If the max-age value for Cache-Control is greater than the value for Age, then the cached response is considered new and is served from the edge location.
-If the Expires date is still in the future, then the cached response is also considered new.
-This occurs even if the cache behavior path has Minimum TTL and Default TTL set to 0.
+Check the Cache-Control, Expires, and Age values in the response.
+If the max-age value for Cache-Control is greater than the value for Age, then the cached response is served from the CloudFront cache (not stale).
+If the Expires date is still in the future, then the cached response is also not stale.
+This is expected behavior even if the cache behavior path has Minimum TTL and Default TTL set to 0.

 The Maximum TTL and Default TTL are greater than 0, but there are misses from CloudFront